ColorfulSoft/StyleTransfer-Colorization-SuperResolution/Colorization/2016. Let there be Color! Joint End-to-end Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification/README.md

 # Let there be Color!
 Joint End-to-end Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification
-Color black-and-white images using one of the most powerful neural algorithms.
+Coloring black-and-white images using one of the most powerful neural algorithms.

 # The developers of the method: Satoshi Iizuka, Edgar Simo-Serra, Hiroshi Ishikawa
 * Author's implementation: https://github.com/satoshiiizuka/siggraph2016_colorization